 In our efforts to create a safe and conducive working environment, we uphold safety and health precautions strictly and recognise our employees as valuable human assets.
-Hence, we have complied with all applicable statutory requirements and regulations related to health and safety set by the Department of Safety & Health ("DOSH") with checks by DOSH official to ensure compliance are met.
+Hence, we have complied with all applicable statutory requirements and regulations related to health and safety set by the Department of Safety & Health ("DOSH").
 There were no injuries or casualties recorded at all our construction sites during the financial year under review.

-With the implementation of the Movement Control Order ("MCO") on 18 March 2020 by the Government of Malaysia ("Government") for the first time due to the global Covid-19 pandemic and further outbreaks which led to the re-introduction of various phases of the MCO by the Government in 2021 and is still ongoing, the Group had been adhering strictly to the health measures and actions imposed by the Government.
+Since the Movement Control Order ("MCO") was implemented on 18 March 2020 and subsequent re-implementation of the full MCO ("FMCO") on 1 June 2021 by the Government of Malaysia ("Government") due to the global COVID-19 pandemic, the Government has been imposing various phases of MCO lockdown to curb the spread of the COVID-19 outbreak in Malaysia.
+The Group had been adhering strictly to the health measures and precautionary actions imposed by the Government.
 We have also advised all our employees to constantly follow the standard operating procedures ("SOP") implemented by the Government in order to stay safe and prevent any untoward injury or ill health to them.
+Our staff at the head office and project sites are provided free mask and sanitiser to help protect them from the COVID-19 infection.

-On agriculture, we ensure our workers' safety by ensuring that personal protective equipment ("PPE") such as 3M masks/goggles are worn by them when they sanitise and disinfect the greenhouse before every new season's planting.
+On Agriculture Division, we ensure our workers' safety by ensuring that personal protective equipment ("PPE") such as 3M masks or goggles are worn by them when they sanitise and disinfect the greenhouse before every new season's planting.
 Furthermore, we use sanitiser in liquid form instead of gas form as it is less damaging to the lungs when exposed.
 During this time, the workers do not enter the greenhouse for 3 days to do any operational works and thus, safeguard the health and safety of our workers working at the site.